-In January of 2015 I participated in AGDQ 2015 raising over $1.5M for cancer research as the organizer and presenter of the TASBot block along with a team including Ilari, p4plus2, micro500, weatherton, true, TheAxeMan, twm, Nach, padz, and ais523.
-I am extremely proud of what we were able to accomplish.
-You can read about what we did in another fantastic ArsTechnica article from author Kyle Orland.
-There are videos up of a modified Mario Kart 64 Choco Mountain course, Super Mario Bros. programmed inside of Super Mario World, and Twitch chat live streamed into Pokemon Red (the latter of which is covered extensively in PoC||GTFO issue 10).
-Between the various GDQ events we have helped raise over a quarter of a million USD for charity and it represents the largest undertaking I have ever had the privilege of being part of.
+Each year since has led to new and interesting projects and coverage, such as AGDQ 2015 with another fantastic ArsTechnica article from author Kyle Orland covering things like Super Mario Bros. programmed inside of Super Mario World, and Twitch chat live streamed into Pokemon Red (the latter of which is covered extensively in PoC||GTFO issue 10).
+Between the various GDQ events we have helped raise a staggering amount for charity and it represents the largest undertaking I have ever had the privilege of being part of.

-I am currently continuing to work on a project alongside ais523 (Alex Smith, the current maintainer of the esoteric programming language Intercal) to complete a Tool-Assisted Speedrun of the game NetHack in exactly 2,015 in-game turns, although the project is an on-again, off-again interest for both of us.
+2,015 2,004 or possibly even 2,003 in-game turns, although the project is an on-again, off-again interest for all involved and has been ongoing for well more than a decade now.
 You can find more details in a complete turn-by-turn description of the entire run.
 The project includes a unique wrapper to allow rapid snapshot resets of a virtualized Linux environment which may have applicability for other, unrelated uses in automated testing.